brunomaria71/brunomaria71/README.md

 ============================
 Software Engineer
 ----------------------------
 My name is Maria and I'm a Software Engineer with a background in nursing.
-I'm currently working at a company doing frontend development & growth engineering.
+I'm currently working at a company doing full stack development.
 I continue to explore, learn and conquer the layers and paths of tech.
 I love to assist others in their journey and share the excitement of building. 👩🏽‍⚕️👩🏽‍💻💻
 * 🌍  I'm based in Hollywood, Florida 🌴
 * ✉️  You can contact me at [brunomaria71@gmail.com](mailto:brunomaria71@gmail.com)
 * 🧠  I'm currently learning PHP